-If an emergency arises and a student cannot submit assigned work by the due date or cannot take an exam on the scheduled date, the student must notify the instructor no less than 24 hours before and no more than 48 hours after the scheduled date.
+If an emergency arises and a student cannot submit assigned work by the due date or cannot take an exam on the scheduled date, the student must notify the instructor no less than 24 hours before or the scheduled date.

-Grading Scale:

-Plus and minus grades will be used.
+Grading Scale: Plus and minus grades will be used.

-(%) Rubric Description A ≥ 90 Excellent, has a strong understanding of all concepts and is able to apply the concepts in all and novel situations.
+(%) Rubric Description A≥90 Excellent, has a strong understanding of all concepts and is able to apply the concepts.
 Has full mastery of the content of the course.
-90 > B≥70 Good, has a strong understanding of most or all of the concepts and is able to apply them to stated and defined situations.
+90 > B ≥ 70 Good, has a strong understanding of most or all of the concepts and is able to apply them to stated and defined situations.
 70 > C ≥ 60 Average, has a basic understanding of the major concepts of the course and is able to apply to basic situations.
 60 > D ≥ 50 Below average, has a basic understanding of only the simple concepts and is able to apply to only a limited number of the most basic situations.
-F < 50 Demonstrates no understanding of the course content
+F < 50 Demonstrates no understanding of the course content.